 - Decrease blood pressure, a major risk factor for heart disease (42).

-- Lower the concentration of fibrinogen in the blood, a substance that contributes to blood clots (43).
+- Lower your blood concentration of fibrinogen, a substance that contributes to blood clots (43).

-- Cut the risk of diabetes (44), another major risk factor of heart disease.
+- Cut the risk of diabetes, another major risk factor for heart disease (44).

 - Reduce stress and anxiety temporarily (41, 45).

-Type 2 diabetes is a common metabolic disease, currently affecting about 8% of the world's population (46).
+Type 2 diabetes affects about 8% of the world's population (46).

-Characterized by abnormally high blood sugar, type 2 diabetes is caused by reduced uptake of glucose (blood sugar) by cells, a phenomenon known as insulin resistance.
+Characterized by abnormally high blood sugar, type 2 diabetes is caused by a reduced uptake of glucose, or blood sugar, by your cells — a phenomenon known as insulin resistance.

-Bottom Line: Moderate alcohol consumption may reduce symptoms of type 2 diabetes by enhancing the uptake of blood sugar by cells.
+Summary Moderate alcohol consumption may reduce symptoms of type 2 diabetes by enhancing the uptake of blood sugar by your cells.

 Cancer is a serious disease caused by abnormal growth of cells.

-The cells lining the mouth and throat are especially vulnerable to the harmful effects of alcohol.
-Not surprising, since they are directly exposed to the stuff.
+The cells lining your mouth and throat are especially vulnerable to the harmful effects of alcohol.

-The risk increases with the daily amount consumed.
-More than 4 drinks daily appear to cause a five-fold increase in the risk of mouth and throat cancer, and also increase the risk of breast, colon and liver cancer (58, 59, 61, 62).
+Your risk increases the more you consume.
+More than four drinks daily appear to cause a fivefold increase in your risk of mouth and throat cancer, as well as an increase in your risk of breast, colon and liver cancer (58, 59, 61, 62).

-Bottom Line: Drinking alcohol may increase the risk of certain types of cancer, especially mouth and throat cancer.
+Summary Drinking alcohol may increase your risk of certain cancers, especially mouth and throat cancer.

 Alcohol abuse during pregnancy is the leading preventable cause of birth defects in the US (63).

-At the same time, alcohol abuse is the third main cause of preventable death in the US (67), being an important cause of chronic diseases, accidents, traffic crashes, and social problems.
+Simultaneously, alcohol abuse is the third main cause of preventable death in the US, as it’s a large factor in chronic diseases, accidents, traffic crashes and social problems (67).

-Some people become addicted to the effects of alcohol, a condition called alcohol dependence (alcoholism).
+Some people become addicted to the effects of alcohol, a condition known as alcohol dependence or alcoholism.

 An estimated 12% of Americans are believed to have been dependent on alcohol at some point in their life (68).